 Ecosystem Building

-Our Ecosystem Building program focuses on building a friendlier marketplace that removes barriers and friction points around land, capital, and markets for small-scale farmers and ranchers.
-Drawing on the wisdom and needs of our clients, we have understood the importance of fostering greater farmer power, governance, and ownership within the institutions where, historically, small sustainable farmers and ranchers have not been heard nor led decision-making.
-Our approach to this work is to leverage values-aligned community partnerships and integrated capital with innovative models that center the needs and visions of farmers and ranchers.
+Our Ecosystem Building program activates and supports collaborative projects that create more equitable access to land, capital, and markets for small sustainable farmers and ranchers.
+Drawing on the wisdom and needs of our clients, we have understood the importance of fostering greater producer power and ownership within the institutions where they have not been heard nor led decision-making.
+Our approach to this work is to combine values-aligned community partnerships and innovative models that center the needs and visions of farmers and ranchers.

 Land

-The barrier The high cost of farmland and lack of smaller parcels of acreage are significant barriers to long-term land security
+The current landscape The high cost of farmland and lack of smaller parcels of organic acreage are significant barriers to long-term land security.
+Additionally, control and ownership of farmland is being increasingly consolidated, deepening historic and current harm and inequity around land in the U.S.

 Markets